ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-access-review.md

 Additionally, the total number of permissioned users across all scopes might exceed the number of users shown in the email or Data Access Governance report.
 This happens because users can have permissions on multiple items.
 While a user might be counted once at the site level, they're counted separately for each item they have access to.

+#### Number of groups

-**Number of groups**: This column shows how many groups have permissions to a specific item or scope.
+This column shows how many groups have permissions to a specific item or scope.
 Often, a large portion of exposure comes from permissions granted to groups, especially those with many members.
 Reducing exposure can be achieved by adjusting group memberships or removing unnecessary groups from permissions.

 Select on the **Group number** to see the membership count of each group.
 This helps you identify which groups to target for reducing permissions.

-**Links and EEEU/Everyone**:
+#### Links and EEEU/Everyone

 This section displays: